-My journey as an Artist has been an exhilarating experience, but not without personal, physical, or financial struggle.
+My journey as an Artist has been an exhilarating experience, but not without a personal, physical, or financial struggle.
 I chose to leave a profession that did not allow me the freedom to become who I was striving to be.
-Being an Artist is a life long journey and I will continue to learn, aspire, and inspire every day.
+Being an Artist is a lifelong journey and I will continue to learn, aspire, and inspire every day.

 Much of my artwork explores what it means to be human in our evolving social world.
 I prefer to focus primarily on our presence, energy, and subconscious.
 In addition, I want my works of art to challenge the standard of current art practice.

 Art is something that is physical and tangible.
 The raw textures I purposefully leave behind are traces of my artistic process.
-It allows my audience to join in conversation with me, my idea, and suggested statement.
-One of my artistic idols Richard MacDonald once stated that, “Art is a gift of almost inexplicable magical energy”.
+It allows my audience to join in a conversation with me, my idea and suggested the statement.
+One of my artistic idols Richard MacDonald once stated that "Art is a gift of almost inexplicable magical energy".
 It is creating a universal window to new worlds that drives me to push the boundaries through art.

 Through collective collaboration, I want to give back to the community and reinstate the importance of art in our school systems.
 Lastly, I devote myself as an Artist to reaffirm our faith in humanity and to the sustainment of global cultural exchange.
 Email